caadxyz/ikuku.cn/cases/GARS-NEPAL.md

 **Design requirements:**

+Building height: No more than two stories high

 Construction Site: no restriction but the buildings should have high flexibility and adaptability

 Geographical Constraints: Regional characteristics should be fully considered